Startup Mocked for Charging $5,000 to "Edit" Book Manuscripts Using AI

 Feral Page

-Spines CEO and cofounder Yehuda Niv told The Bookseller, a UK book business magazine, that Spines had already published seven "bestsellers."
-But when Spines was pressed to provide sales numbers, a company representative claimed the "data is private and belongs to the author."
-Hm, suspicious.
+Speaking to The Bookseller, Spines CEO and co-founder Yehuda Niv claimed the company had already released seven “bestsellers.”
+When pressed for sales figures, a company representative replied that “the data is private and belongs to the author.”

-Niv also promised The Bookseller that Spines "isn't self-publishing, is not a traditional publisher and is not a vanity publisher."
-That's despite the fact that Spines' website, which sells publishing plans from between $1,500 to $4,400, advertises to customers who are clearly looking to team up with an inexpensive vanity publisher.
+Niv also told The Bookseller that Spines “isn’t self-publishing, is not a traditional publisher and is not a vanity publisher.”
+Yet the company’s website offers publishing packages priced between $1,500 and $4,400—precisely the range typically associated with vanity presses.

 Thank you!